Learning to Make Friends: Coaching LLM Agents toward Emergent Social Ties: Prompt Specifications

 \section{Prompt Specifications}

 In this section, we present the prompts underlying our multi-agent LLM simulation: \emph{Coach}, \emph{Plan}, \emph{Vote}, and \emph{Tie-Update}.
+Furthermore, we provide the \emph{Persona-Initialization} prompt for setting up our agents.
 As detailed in the methodology, the \emph{Coach} prompt provides action recommendations that streamline the planning of \(N\) actions in each simulation round \(t\).
 Although the \emph{Plan} prompt contains nearly all required information on its own, planning remains nontrivial—particularly when integrating private (direct messages) and public (posts and comments) channels—and can overload the agent.
 Producing a valid, executable action list is therefore essential.

 The \emph{Plan} prompt can run with or without the coach’s \emph{tip}.
 If a candidate plan fails our validation checks, we re-prompt (up to three times) until a valid plan is produced.

 Finally, we present the \emph{Vote} prompt, a key component of the social-media simulation that captures how each agent, given its personality parameters, evaluates other users’ content.
 The \emph{Vote} prompt allows a user to express either liking or disliking of exposed content.